5 Reasons Handmade Businesses Fail

 4) Lacking Vision

-You need to know where you’re going in order to figure out how you’re going to get there.
+You need to know where you’re going to figure out how you’re going to get there.
 Creating a clear vision for where you want to take your business is step 1.
 Once you have that ultimate end goal, start working on the smaller steps to get there until you have a focus for each week.
 This will help you plan your days and make your to-do lists.
 Without that, you may end up going in circles, wondering why you’re not further along.

 5) Boredom

 We need to be challenged!
 Think of the last job you left out of discontentment.
 The discontent was probably due to the people (generally not a factor here since your cat is your only co-worker;) or to boredom.
-Walking into the same setting, doing the same thing day after day is bound to wear on you after a while.
-Find ways to keep the excitement going whether that’s through designing new pieces, collaborating
+Walking into the same setting, and doing the same thing day after day is bound to wear on you after a while.
+Find ways to keep the excitement going whether that’s through designing new pieces, collaborating with other artists, setting new goals or learning new skills.

-1. All great info.
+All great info.
 Thanks for sharing.

 Glad you like it!